 Roll the dough into a log shape.
 Cover it and let it rest for 10 minutes.

-Put the dough on an oiled baking sheet.
+Put the dough on an oiled baking sheet or baking pan.
 Leave about 2″ of space between each piece.
 Cover the baking sheet and let the dough rise for 2 hours until it has doubled in size.
+This process is called proofing, where the dough undergoes its final rise before baking.

-Preheat your oven to 425ºF.
+- Preheat your oven to 425ºF.
 Bake in the center of the oven for 8-10 minutes.
-The top of the rolls should be golden.
+The top of the sourdough dinner rolls should be golden brown and you may also check the internal temperature to ensure it is baked well.
 Brush the tops with melted butter and sprinkle with flake salt, if desired.

 These sourdough discard rolls are perfect as a side to dinner or any meal, especially when served warm and slathered with butter.
 They can also be turned into mini sandwiches or burgers.

-Enjoy with soups, stews, salads, roasts, or your favorite sides.
+Enjoy with soups, green salads, pulled beef recipe, or your favorite sides.
 The possibilities are endless!

 These rolls can be stored at room temperature, covered in a cloth or plastic wrap, for up to 5 days.